undercase/ImageViewer/README.md

 ## Setup

 This app requires a pixabay API key.
-In order to manage the API Keya s an environment variable, it uses the `react-native-dotenv` package.
+In order to manage the API Key as an environment variable, it uses the `react-native-dotenv` package.
 Create a file named `.env` in the root directory of the repository, and insert the API Key into it as follows:

     APIKey=<Your API Key Here>